joannepdev/hogwarts-spell-potion-management/README.md

 ## App structure

-The application has been implemented using HTML, CSS and Vanilla JavaScript in one global file (`hogwarts_2mon.html`).
+The application has been implemented using HTML, CSS and Vanilla JavaScript in one global file (`hogwarts_2mon.html`) located in this repository.
 No connection to external files, backend services or databases is further required.

 ## App functionality